|

 Geoffrey Kingscott book Lost Railways of Warwickshire he claims the

-last passenger service calling at the station, this is in fact an error with
+forming the last passenger service calling at the station, this is in fact an

-it closed to passenger traffic on 15th September 1958 with its goods service
+until it closed to passenger traffic on 15th September 1958 with its goods

 constructed of timber throughout.
 The two platforms, buildings and passenger